cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## Programming

-Use above 'blink_demo' as example, the target file if 'build/build_out/sipeed_debugger_plus_blink_bl702.bin'.
+Use above 'blink_bl702' demo as example, the target file if 'build/build_out/sipeed_debugger_plus_blink_bl702.bin'.

 **Hold the Boot button down and plug sipeed rv debugger plus to PC Host USB port**

+It's same for Sipeed M0S Dock (BL616).

 And run `lsusb`, you will find:

 ```
 Bus 001 Device 067: ID ffff:ffff BLIOT CDC Virtual ComPort
 ```

 At the same time, there should be a serial device `/dev/ttyACM0` created.

+**NOTE:**

+For BL602, I only found one devboard named XT-BL12. to enter program mode, it need to **Hold the 'D8' button down, press and release 'EN' button, then release 'D8' button.**

 Then you can download the firmware: